 - What state and behavior naturally belong to each thing?

 If those answers are clear, OOP may help.
-If they are not, forcing everything into classes can make the code harder to understand rather than easier.
+If they are not, forcing everything into classes makes code harder to understand, not easier.

 Need help with a problem?